Adam Gifford is a journalist, broadcaster and author, with a particular interest in Māori music.

 Simon Grigg's website and personal history can be found here.

 Steven Shaw is AudioCulture’s editor.
 Steven has been writing about music (as well as film) for many years and has contributed to RipItUp, Real Groove, and Pulp magazines, as well as NZ On Screen and OnFilm magazine.
-An experienced bassist, Steven has performed with Martin Phillipps and The Chills, Garageland, Heavy Jones Trio and Tami Neilson.
+An experienced bassist, Steven has performed with Martin Phillipps and The Chills, Garageland, Heavy Jones Trio, Tami Neilson and Ghost Town.

 Victor Billot was in music groups in Dunedin, Auckland and London from 1990–2000, and released a number of albums over this time, concluding with a solo album in 2004.
 However his most rock and roll experience was standing for Parliament.
 More recently he has appeared at both the 2014 and 2015 Dunedin Writers and Readers Festival.
 He works for the Maritime Union of New Zealand.
 Website www.victorbillot.com Twitter @billot